napari/napari/docs/guides/event_loop.md

 ### In IPython or Jupyter Notebook

-napari will detect if you are running an an IPython or Jupyter shell, and will automatically use the [IPython GUI event loop](https://ipython.readthedocs.io/en/stable/config/eventloops.html#integrating-with-gui-event-loops).
+napari will detect if you are running an IPython or Jupyter shell, and will automatically use the [IPython GUI event loop](https://ipython.readthedocs.io/en/stable/config/eventloops.html#integrating-with-gui-event-loops).
 As of [version 0.4.7](https://github.com/napari/napari/releases/tag/v0.4.7) is